WHO WE ARE

-We distribute over $1 million annually in food assistance at our information tent, provide education programs for people facing the nutritional challenges of poverty, execute the largest farmers market EBT program in California, and make over $250,000 per year in grant-funded incentives available to promote purchasing sustainable, local produce with an EBT card.
+We distribute over $1.5 million annually in food assistance at our information tent, provide education programs for people facing the nutritional challenges of poverty, manage distribution and redemption for the largest farmers market EBT program in California, and make over $500,000 per year in grant-funded incentives available to help low-income families purchase fruits and vegetables from local farms.

 About Market Days